 Trip and Fall

-Critical Issues in Trip and Fall Cases
+Determining Liability in Trip and Fall Accidents

 For a property owner to be held liable, the plaintiff must show that the defendant or an employee of the defendant created the danger.
 The plaintiff must show that the hazardous condition existed long enough for the defendant to know about and act upon the threat.
 If the defendant was aware, there is an obligation to take reasonable steps to reduce the risk of an accident or injury.

 A landowner or business owner is not going to offer appropriate compensation without the pressure of a promptly filed legal claim.
 After filing a claim, we will work to gather the proper evidence and document your medical recovery process.
 We will work to receive appropriate compensation while preparing for the possibility of taking the case to trial.

 Contact the Law Office of Stern and Stern for Your Trip and Fall Case

 We encourage you to schedule a free appointment to discuss your trip and fall accident case by calling us today at 516-634-0345.
 These cases operate within a strict timeline, making it vital to reach out as soon as possible after your injury to avoid missing the opportunity to file a claim.